Whale Watching in Reykjavik with ELDING Tours

-During my last trip to Iceland, I had the exciting opportunity to go on a whale watching excursion with Elding Tours in Reyjkavik!
-With humpback whales, minke whales and harbour porpoises all common species to the area, a whale watching tour is a unique way to spend your time in Iceland!
+During my last trip to Iceland, I had the exciting opportunity to go whale watching in Reykjavik with Elding Tours!
+With humpback whales, minke whales and harbour porpoises all common species to the area, an Icelandic whale watching tour is a unique way to spend your holiday!

 We left the Reykjavik old harbour at 1:00pm, sailing past the gorgeous Harpa building.
 It’s a no-brainer to bring your camera with you on a whale watching tour, but I didn’t expect to get such a great photos of Harpa and the surrounding area.